ShanaFoster/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

+- Microsoft Azure Virtual Machine ( Windows 10 2022 64 bit)
-- Remote Desktop
+- Log into Remote Desktop
-- Enabled IIS ( Internet Information service)
+- Enabled IIS ( Internet Information service) and CGI
-- Enabled CGI
+- OsTicket Application Files
-- Installation of the PHP Manager
+- Installation of the PHP Manager, Rewrite
 - Installation of MySQL
 - Display of The IIS manager where the Browser 80 http to launch the Osticket application
 - Enable appliacte in IIS, navigate to the IIS and selected the